-Once you are admitted to Western New England University, the Admissions Office will issue you an initial I-20 or DS-2019 to use to apply for a visa at a U.S. Embassy or Consulate overseas.
-Visas are usually issued up to 120 days before the program beginning date shown on the I-20 or DS-2019, but you cannot enter the United States more than 30 days before the reporting date.
+Once you are admitted to Western New England University, the International Admissions Office will issue you an initial I-20 or DS-2019 to use to apply for a visa at a U.S. Embassy or Consulate overseas.
+Visas can be issued no earlier than 120 days before the program start date shown on the I-20 or DS-2019.
+You cannot enter the United States more than 30 days before the reporting date on your document.

-When you are ready to apply for the visa, you must verify with the local consulate what procedures must be followed because documentation requirements and procedures may vary.
+When you are ready to apply for your visa, you must verify with the local consulate what procedures to follow because documentation requirements and procedures may vary.
 In-person interviews are required.
 More information can be found on the Department of State’s websites here.

 Generally, students are required to submit the following documents during their visa interview:

-- Application fee payment receipt, if you are required to pay before your interview
+SEVIS fee receipt, if you are required to pay before your interview

-- I-20: Certificate of Eligibility for Non-immigrant (F-1) Student Status-For Academic and Language Students – All students, their spouse and minor children if they intend to reside in the United States with the student, must be registered in the Student and Exchange Visitor System (SEVIS).
-Each person receives an individual Form I-20.
+I-20 or DS-2019--All students, their spouse, and minor children--if they intend to reside in the United States with the student--must be registered in the Student and Exchange Visitor System (SEVIS).
+Each person receives an individual Form I-20 or DS-2019.

 For more information, please see Study in the States for more information on applying for a visa.